SparseFusion: Distilling View-conditioned Diffusion for 3D Reconstruction: Approach

 \subsubsection{View-conditioned Latent Diffusion Model}

 While EFT can directly predict novel views, the pixelwise prediction mechanism does not allow it to model the underlying probability distribution, thus resulting in blurry mean-seeking predictions under uncertainty.
-To model the distribution over plausible images we train a view-conditioned diffusion model to estimate $p(\bm{x}|\bm{\pi}, C)$ while using EFT as a geometric feature extractor.
-Instead of directly modeling the distribution in pixel space, we find it computationally efficient to do so in a lower-resolution latent space.
-We let $\bm{z} = \mathcal{E}(\bm{x})$ and $x = \mathcal{D}(\bm{z})$ where $\bm{x}$ is an image and $\bm{z}$ is the corresponding latent code.
+To model the distribution over plausible images, we train a view-conditioned diffusion model to estimate $p(\bm{x}|\bm{\pi}, C)$ while using EFT as a geometric feature extractor.
+Instead of directly modeling the distribution in pixel space, we find it computationally efficient to do so in a lower-resolution latent space $\bm{z} = \mathcal{E}(\bm{x})$, which can be decoded back to an image as $\bm{x} = \mathcal{D}(\bm{z})$.
 Please see the appendix for details.

 Given target view $\bm{\pi}$ and a set of input images $C$, we extract a 32 by 32 feature grid $\bm{y} = h_\psi(\bm{\pi}, C)$ using the EFT backbone.
 We train our VLDM to recover ground truth image latent $\bm{z_0}$ conditioned on $\bm{y}$.
 Following diffusion model training conventions \cite{ho2020denoising, song2020denoising,ramesh10hierarchical}, we optimize a simplified variational lower bound in \eqref{latentdiffusion}. \figref{vldm} shows a diagram of the training setup.
 Our VLDM model allows us to approximate $p(\bm{x}|\bm{\pi}, C)$, and enables drawing multiple sample predictions.
 In \figref{diffusion-samples}, we see variations in VLDM predictions.
 Nevertheless, all predictions are plausible explanations for the target view given that majority of it is unseen.